SuriyaPradeep/DSA_Questions/README.md

 Explanation: After squaring, the array becomes [16,1,0,9,100].
 After sorting, it becomes [0,1,9,16,100].

+37.Longest Consecutive Sequence:-Given an unsorted array of integers nums, return the length of the longest consecutive elements sequence.
+You must write an algorithm that runs in O(n) time.

+38.Two Sum II - Input Array Is Sorted:-Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
+Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.
+Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.
+The tests are generated such that there is exactly one solution.
+You may not use the same element twice.
+Your solution must use only constant extra space.

+39.Permutation in String:-Given two strings s1 and s2, return true if s2 contains a permutation of s1, or false otherwise.
+In other words, return true if one of s1's permutations is the substring of s2.

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.
 Given a string s, return true if it is a palindrome, or false otherwise.